OWASP/www-event-2024-Global-AppSec-Lisbon/pages/trainings.md

 #### Training subject to change based on trainer availability and meeting the number of students per trainer request.

-## Pricing TBD
+## Pricing €850 - €2550
 <!--
-1-day course : $TBD<br>
+1-day course : €850<br>
-2-day course: $TBD<br>
+2-day course: €1700<br>
-3-day course: $TBD<br>
+3-day course: €2550<br>

-All training will be held at the TBD
+All training will be held at the Lisbon Congress Center

 <br><br>
-3-day training courses will be held TBD<br>
+3-day training courses will be held June 24-26, 2024<br>
-2-day training courses will be held TBD<br>
+2-day training courses will be held June 25-26, 2024<br>
-1-day training courses will be held on TBD
+1-day training courses will be held on June 26, 2024 -->
--->

 <section class='training'>